 Only 3% of cancer research funding focuses on childhood cancer.
 The treatments and care children need can differ from adults.
 This makes childhood cancer research vital to improving survival rates.
 With the help of our supporters we currently fund over 60 research projects, however, more funding is needed to drive breakthroughs and help keep families together.

-For Childhood Cancer Awareness Month 2018, we’ll be finding out what motivates all of the amazing people that support those affected by childhood cancer with our #WearTheRibbon campaign.
-Why do you want to raise awareness for Childhood Cancer Awareness Month 2018?
+This Childhood Cancer Awareness Month, we’ll be finding out what motivates all of the amazing people that support those affected by childhood cancer with our #WearTheRibbon campaign.
+Why do you want to raise awareness for Childhood Cancer Awareness Month 2019?
 Who would you wear the ribbon for?
 Is it a child or family affected by childhood cancer?
 Or maybe the staff that help care for these amazing children?

 To show your support and spread awareness of Childhood Cancer Awareness Month and Children with Cancer UK, you can use one of our custom made social media profile frames throughout September.
 Help us inspire the world to contribute to a better future for our children!